Courtyard at Versailles

 Planning a trip to Versailles?
 Things to know before you go:

-Bring a camera, bring a cute outfit (for pics) with comfy shoes (for all the standing and walking), bring entertainment for what may potentially be a long wait in line.
+Bring a camera, bring a cute outfit (for pics) with comfy shoes (for all the standing and walking), and bring entertainment for what may potentially be a long wait in line.

 How bad is the line at Versailles?
 The line can be 2 hours long!
 Go early.
 The queue for this site is one of the worst in the world.
-I highly recommend you get the “skip the line pass” no matter the cost but if you must queue with the hoards (and there will be hoards) go early and bring sunscreen, umbrella (for searing sun or rain), comfortable shoes, maybe a book or your iPad with a movie to watch.
+I highly recommend you get the “skip the line pass” no matter the cost but if you must queue with the hoards (and there will be hoards) go early and bring sunscreen, an umbrella (for searing sun or rain), comfortable shoes, maybe a book or your iPad with a movie to watch.
 You may be in line for hours.
 Don’t forget the snacks and drinks!

 Can I take photos at Versailles?
 Yes!
 (But no flash) This is a site where they will allow you to bring a nice camera and snap away.
-If you’re taking pics of yourself choose your moment and be polite, discreet, quick and considerate (we are all super over the pushy and oblivious gram hams who give travel a bad name these days, looking at you “influencers”).
+If you’re taking pics of yourself choose your moment and be polite, discreet, quick, and considerate (we are all super over the pushy and oblivious gram hams who give travel a bad name these days, looking at you “influencers”).

 How do I get to Versailles from Paris?
 The best way to get to Versailles from Paris is by train.
 You will want the RER (Line C) train, which departs from Métro stations in the center of Paris and arrives at the Versailles Château Rive Gauche station, which is the closest train station to the Palace itself.
 The train ride takes 45 minutes to an hour.
 From the Château Rive Gauche station, it's about a 10-minute walk to the château.
 You can check train schedules here: https://www.ratp.fr/en/itineraires